Sfander(or Sharon) is a member in Canada . She has been a member for over 2 years (1,066 days).

 I would hope to receive postcards of your surroundings, history, customs, architecture and any kind of wildlife would be a real plus.
 I love to learn about new places and the people that live there.
 I'm very easy to please and do not have a 'want or wish' list.
 I only ask that you do not use an envelope...I love seeing the stamps on the card and the date please.
 To me, stamps are like mini postcards...I really enjoy the art.

 Homemade postcards seem to be a touchy subject with some on Postcrossing.
 I would prefer not to receive them for many reasons.
 One being that most do not conform with the standard set by our postal service.
 This type of card 'gums' up their system due to lifted corners and thickness...They get torn and become undeliverable.
 Your time gets wasted and I don't get your postcard.
 Although, postcards made from one of your photographs would be lovely to receive.

 I do try my very best to send a postcard that you would like, but sometimes you just can't fit everyone's choices.
 I also appreciate it when you take a little time to write something about yourself or the area you come from.
 Every little bit adds to the enjoyment of receiving the postcard from you.

 I try very hard to register the cards on the day I get them and I only register received cards.
 Registering the postcards is so important because if you don't register them...I and others can't send them out.
 To me, that's the best of Postcrossing.

-Thank you for reading my profile and I wish you all lots of happy days and lots of postcards filling your mailboxes!!...from your Postcrossing friend
+Thank you for reading my profile and I wish you all lots of happy days and lots of postcards in your mail ...from your Postcrossing friend Sharon.